Cherylinn’s Stage 4 MCL Non-Hodgkin’s Lymphoma Story

 There was an incident where the paramedics took my uncle to the hospital.
 My daughter had asked a paramedic, “Are you going to bring him back?”
 The paramedic said, “He’ll come back.”
 He died in the hospital.

-When the paramedics came for my aunt, it turned out it was the same paramedic, and it was like two years later.
+When the paramedics came for my aunt, it turned out it was the same paramedic, and it was like 2 years later.
 My daughter said, “Are you going to make her come back?”
 He said, “Oh, yeah, she’ll come back.”
-And she told him, “You’re a liar because you took my uncle, and he didn’t come back.”
+S he told him, “You’re a liar because you took my uncle, and he didn’t come back.”

 When did you find out it was mantle cell lymphoma?